jeffreychuc/Link-Frontend/README.md

 * google-map-react

 ## Possible Future Features
+* Save queries from users to report areas with shortages of food or shelter.
-* Filter shelters by demographic restrictions (female only shelters, etc)
+* Filter shelters by demographic restrictions (female only shelters, etc).
-* Text users regarding nearby events (monthly free clinics, etc)
+* Text users regarding nearby events (monthly free clinics, etc).